 The views of the island, the harbor, and downtown Avalon were so incredible from high up in the air, and made for an unforgettable experience!
 I highly recommend parasailing as one of the must-do Catalina Island activities!

 Discover the marine life

 Catalina Island’s crystal clear waters host a variety of marine life.
-The island has a number of marine protected areas that are home to abundant marine life in all forms, and checking it out is one of the best things to do on Catalina Island.
+The island has a number of marine protected areas that are home to abundant marine life in all forms.

 The island is a favorite of scuba divers, who consider it to be the best spot for diving in Southern California.
 There are plenty of diving opportunities for all skill levels, from beginner to advanced.
 It is also a popular spot to get certified.
 The Casino Point Dive Park, just past the Casino, is a popular spot for diving and the home of several diving outfitters.
-More diving info here.
+Learn more about diving on the island.

 Catalina Island is also considered to be one of the best places to go snorkeling.
 You’ll find plenty of snorkeling vendors all over the island, especially on the Green Please Pier.
 Both guided and self-guided tours are available, as well as equipment rental (or you can bring your own) Some of the best snorkeling opportunities are at Lover’s Cove Marine Preserve, Casino Point Dive Park and the waters around Descanso Beach.
-More snorkeling info here.
+Learn more about snorkeling on the island.